Moana Surfrider, A Westin Resort & Spa, Waikiki Beach Review (2026)

 The resort also came with a breakfast buffet restaurant service, but it wasn’t included for free in our reservation.
 Instead, my family would often visit the Honolulu Coffee at Moana Surfrider that is conveniently attached to the resort, and came with drinks and pastries that would satisfy our breakfast hunger and cravings.

-Additionally, since my family wanted to explore the rest of the island of O’ahu, we rented a car from the airport, which we would need to park somewhere.
+Since my family wanted to see the rest of the island of O'ahu, we rented a car from the airport, which we would need to park somewhere.
 The Moana Surfrider offered valet parking for $65 a night, which we found extremely steep.
 Instead of parking our car at the hotel, we opted to search for cheaper parking on spothero.com, and we saved about $20 a night parking at the nearby Waikiki Galleria Tower garage and walking to and from the resort, which was less than 10 minutes one way.

 I definitely recommend venturing out of Honolulu to explore the rest of O'ahu, as the Ko'olau mountains are truly breathtaking and some of the most beautiful mountains I have ever seen.
 I highly recommend renting a car and driving out to the windward side of O'ahu to Kaneohe, where you can explore places such as the Ho'omaluhia Botanical Garden and Byodo-in Temple, which both offer stunning views of nature and the picturesque mountains.